 There are many excellent organizations that support youth suicide prevention.
 Below are links to some of the most useful for schools in Wisconsin.

-- Mental Health America of Wisconsin provides many resources on their Youth Suicide Prevention Resources page.
-It is useful for schools and communities wishing to collaborate to end youth suicide.
-The mission of MHA is to promote mental health, prevent mental disorders, and achieve victory over mental illness through advocacy, education, information and support.
+- Mental Health America of Wisconsin - The mission of MHA is to promote mental health, prevent mental disorders, and achieve victory over mental illness through advocacy, education, information and support.
 They provide information about mental health and mental illness to individuals, professional organizations, and the community.
 As part of our grant activities, DPI collaborated with MHA of Wisconsin to create a 3-part series of "Well Aware Bulletins" geared to those who want to take steps toward suicide prevention in their schools.
 The bulletins can be especially useful for beginning conversations with administrators.
 Simply download the bulletin below and print in color or black and white on 11 x 17 paper.

 - The Wisconsin Safe & Healthy Schools Training & Technical Assistance Center builds the capacity of Wisconsin public school districts to implement programs that effectively prevent and intervene in alcohol and other drug abuse and violent behavior among students in order to reduce these barriers to learning.
 The Wisconsin Safe & Healthy Schools Center is a collaborative project between the Department of Public Instruction (DPI) and the CESA Statewide Network (CSN).
 The center is lead by Statewide Director Tracy Herlitzke, and four regional coordinators.